 The main assignment is to write a research paper that replicates an existing piece of scholarship.
 The goal of the paper is to apply some advanced method to, or develop one for, a substantive problem in your field of study.
 You should aim to produce a publishable article, and, in fact, most students do publish their final paper in a scholarly journal.
-(I know it sounds hard, but that's only because you haven't learned some of the material we go over in class!)
+(I know it sounds absurdly hard, but that's only because you haven't learned some of the material we go over in class!)
 More information about the paper can be found at http://gking.harvard.edu/papers/.

-On Wednesday, March 27, you must turn in a draft of the paper with little text but with figures and tables, and a proposed table of contents for your paper, in a relatively polished form.
+On Wednesday, March 23, you must turn in a draft of the paper with little text but with figures and tables, and a proposed table of contents for your paper, in a relatively polished form.
 You should also arrange to hand over all of the data and information necessary to replicate the results of your analysis and reproduce your tables and figures.
-(Many students email their files; students with larger datasets often set up shared Dropboxes.)
-On that day, you will hand over your paper and materials to another student, and, in exchange, you will receive another student's paper.
+(We will coordinate the exchange of files and code through Canvas and via announcements in class.)
+On that day, you will hand over your paper and materials to another student we assign to you, and, in exchange, you will receive a different student's paper.
 Your task for the following week is to replicate the other student's analysis and write a memo to this student (with a copy to us), pointing out ways to make the paper and the analysis better.
 You will be evaluated based on how helpful, not how destructive, you are.

-The final version of the paper is due the day before Reading Period, Wednesday, May 1, at 5pm.
-You must turn in a hard copy of the paper and arrange to hand over all data and code (either by email or by Dropbox).
+The final version of the paper is due the day before Reading Period, Wednesday April 27, at 5pm.
+You must turn in a hard copy of the paper and all data and code (on Canvas).
 You must also follow standard academic practice and create a permanent replication archive by uploading all your data and code to the Gov2001 Dataverse (http://dvn.iq.harvard.edu/dvn/dv/gov2001).